Updated November 22, 2024

 What Type of Environment Creates the Highest Risk for Elder Abuse?

-Past research studies have shown that there are significant correlations between the number of nurses and nurse aides, rate of staff turnover, number of beds at a facility, and the total incidents involving patient mistreatment.
+Past research studies have shown significant correlations between the number of nurses and nurse aides, the rate of staff turnover, the number of beds at a facility, and the total incidents involving patient mistreatment.

-Moreover, these studies confirm that abuse and neglect is much more likely to happen when there isn’t enough staff to take care of the assisted living home residents.
+Moreover, these studies confirm that abuse and neglect are much more likely to happen when there isn’t enough staff to take care of the assisted living home residents.

 Nursing homes and assisted living facilities are required by law to have a certain ratio of staff to residents.
 However, even with the laws and regulations in place, these facilities may still cut corners to save money.